byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 **Recapturing the integration between life and art/style, ... living the creativity is the most important thing one has.
 Dance the essence of things.** *The denial, the courage to confront, the release ... too flow again ...*

 Urban environments are not nurturing environments in and of themselves, but with care, can be curated and cultivated into being so.
-Breaking the role of 'consumer culture' of 'modern culture,' hanging up the 'cultural costume' and designing a lifeStyle of ones own, connected through too nature.
+Breaking the role of 'consumer culture,' of 'modern culture,' hanging up the 'cultural costume' and designing a lifeStyle of ones own, connected through too nature.

 ***Honoring the uniqueness of the self,*** breaking free of boundaries, having reverence for ones own body.
 Avoiding pre-stylization of movement in life, taking off the 'cultural amour', allowing direct experience to evoke feelings.

-Going beyond, using the feeling to expand into the 'living' style of ones life through the kinesthetic sense.
+Going beyond, using the feelings to expand into the 'living' style of ones life through the kinesthetic sense.

 **Love;** to feel how things are, allowing the physical body recognize itself as part of nature.